Western Canadian Select: Price of crude oil

 In order to address the transparency and liquidity issues facing WCS, Auspice created the Canadian Crude Index (CCI), which serves as a benchmark for oil produced in Canada.
 The CCI allows investors to track the price, risk and volatility of the Canadian commodity.
 The CCI can be used to identify opportunities to speculate outright on the price of Canadian crude oil or in conjunction with West Texas Intermediate (WTI) to put on a spread trade which could represent the differential between the two.
 The CCI provides a fixed price reference for Canadian crude oil by targeting an exposure that represents a three-month rolling position in crude oil.
 To create a price representative of Canadian crude the index uses two futures contracts: A fixed-price contract, which represents the price of crude oil at Cushing, Oklahoma, and a basis differential contract, which represents the difference in price between Cushing and Hardisty, Alberta.
 Both contracts are priced in U.S. dollars per barrel.
 Together, these create a fixed price for Canadian crude oil, and provide an accessible and transparent index to serve as a benchmark to build investable products upon, and could ultimately increase its demand to global markets.

-In the spring of 2015, a veteran journalist specializing in energy and finance, Jeffrey Jones, described how the price of WCS briefly the "hottest commodity" with is price surging over 70% "outpacing West Texas intermediate (WTI), Brent" and "quietly" became the "hottest commodity in North American energy".
+In the spring of 2015, a veteran journalist specializing in energy and finance, Jeffrey Jones, described how the price of WCS was briefly the "hottest commodity" with its price surging over 70% "outpacing West Texas intermediate (WTI), Brent" and "quietly" became the "hottest commodity in North American energy".
 In April 2015, Enbridge filled a "new 570,000-barrel-a-day pipeline".
 A May 2015 TD Securities report provides some of the factors contributing the WCS price gains as "normal seasonal strength driven by demand for the thick crude to make asphalt as road paving", improvements to WCS access to various U.S. markets in spite of pipeline impediments, five-year high production levels and high heavy oil demand in U.S. refineries particularly in the US Midwest, a key market for WCS.

 By September 9, 2015, the price of WCS was US$32.52 and the WTI-WCS differential was differential US$13.35.
 It plunged to US$14 a barrel, a record low, in November 2018 but rose to US$28 by December 24.

 On March 30, 2020, the combination of the COVID-19 pandemic and the 2020 Russia–Saudi Arabia oil price war, caused the price of oil to drop to below $30 a barrel.